 - The ESO financial support is only granted to astronomers affiliated to institutions in the ESO Member States at the time of the observations.

 Astronomers working in an ESO non member institution with 'multinational character' are only financially supported, if their salaries are directly paid by an ESO member state organization or agency.
 In this case a corresponding confirmation has to be provided by the astronomer.

 In exceptional cases, e.g. short term stays in a non member state institution, it can be decided on a case by case basis, as to whether the astronomer is supported from ESO funds.

 - To Visiting Astronomers who are fully or partly financially supported, ESO shall provide free board and lodging in the Guesthouse in Santiago and at Paranal or La Silla for the observing period.
 In case there is no room available in the Guesthouse hotel accommodation will be provided.
 Expenses incurring to ESO due to unexcused no-show of a Visiting Astronomer shall be charged.

 - Any additional reimbursable non-private costs can be claimed by filling in the travel expense claim.
-This claim should be sent to VAtravel at ESO Garching, supported by the ticket stubs and receipts (this does not apply for passport or Observing Programmes Office costs).
+This claim should be sent to VAtravel at ESO Garching within six months after returning from Chile.
+Claims submitted after this period will not be reimbursed.
+Travel claims must be supported by the ticket stubs and receipts (this does not apply for passport or visas costs).
 There is no daily allowance for observing trips.
 As a rule the most economical air, train or bus ticket will be reimbursed.
 If the Visiting Astronomer prefers to travel by private car or taxi to/from their local airport, the equivalent of a train ticket (2nd class) or other public transportation will be reimbursed.